 A simple comparison theorem.
 Integrability of polynomial and exponential functions over suitable intervals.
 Monotone Convergence Theorem.
 Fatou's Lemma.
 Dominated Convergence Theorem.
-Corollaries and applications of the Convergence Theorems (including
+Corollaries and applications of the Convergence Theorems (including term-by-term integration of series).

 Theorems of Fubini and Tonelli (proofs not examinable).
 Differentiation under the integral sign.
 Change of variables.